 In August 2014, the FASB issued ASU 2014-15, "Presentation of Financial Statements - Going Concern, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern".
-This standard sets forth management's responsibility to evaluate, each reporting period, whether there is substantial doubt about an entity's ability to continue as a going concern, and if so, to provide related footnote disclosures.
-The standard is effective for interim and annual periods beginning after December 15, 2016.
+This standard sets forth management's responsibility to evaluate, at each reporting period, whether there is substantial doubt about an entity's ability to continue as a going concern, and if so, to provide related footnote disclosures.
+The standard is effective for interim and annual periods ending after December 15, 2016.
 The Company does not believe that the adoption of this guidance will have any material impact on its financial position or results of operations.

 In May 2014, the FASB issued new guidance on revenue from contracts with customers.
 The amended guidance outlines a single comprehensive revenue model for entities to use in accounting for revenue arising from contracts with customers.
 The guidance supersedes most current revenue recognition guidance, including industry-specific guidance.
 The core principle of the revenue model is that "an entity recognizes revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services."
 Entities have the option of using either a full retrospective or modified approach to adopt the guidance.
 This guidance is effective for fiscal years, and interim reporting periods within those years, beginning after December 15, 2016.
 In April 2015, the FASB agreed to propose a one-year deferral of the revenue recognition standard's effective date for all entities, which would change the effectiveness to annual reporting periods beginning after December 15, 2017, with the option to adopt as early as December 15, 2016.
-We are currently evaluating the impact of the new guidance on our financial statements and have not yet determined which transition method we will utilize upon adoption or the potential impact of this new guidance on our consolidated financial statements.
+We expect to adopt the provisions of this new accounting standard at the beginning of fiscal year 2018 and we are evaluating the impact of the new guidance on our financial statements and have not yet determined which transition method we will utilize upon adoption or the potential impact of this new guidance on our consolidated financial statements.